ACINQ/eclair/docs/release-notes/eclair-v0.11.0.md

 ### API changes

 - `channelstats` now takes optional parameters `--count` and `--skip` to control pagination.
-By default, it will return first 10 entries. (#2890)
+By default, it will return the first 10 entries (#2890)
-- `createinvoice` now takes an optional `--privateChannelIds` parameter that can be used to add routing hints through private channels. (#2909)
+- `createinvoice` now takes an optional `--privateChannelIds` parameter that can be used to add routing hints through private channels (#2909)
 - `nodes` allows filtering nodes that offer liquidity ads (#2848)
 - `rbfsplice` lets any channel participant RBF the current unconfirmed splice transaction (#2887)